 The secret to growth as a successful business owner, whether you’re a freelance blogger or Bob the builder, is reaching out for help when you need it.

-Essentially, if there’s a particular task that you don’t class yourself as an expert in, outsource it to someone who does.
+In simple terms, if there’s a particular task that you don’t class yourself as an expert in, outsource it to someone who does.
 There’s no shame in it.
 In fact, it’s just smart and effective business planning!

 For instance, if you admit that you lack basic skills when it comes to blog design, why not pass over these types of tasks to a fully trained and skilled web designer?